 The permittee may seek a temporary electronic reporting waiver from DEMLR.
 To obtain an electronic reporting waiver, a permittee must first submit an electronic reporting waiver request to DEMLR.
 Requests for temporary electronic reporting waivers must be submitted in writing to DEMLR for written approval at least sixty (60) days prior to the date the facility would be required under this permit to begin submitting monitoring data and reports.
 The duration of a temporary waiver shall not exceed 5 years and shall thereupon expire.
-At such time, monitoring data and reports shall be submitted electronic reporting waiver by DEMLR.
+At such time, monitoring data and reports shall be submitted electronically to DEMLR unless the permittee re-applies for and is granted a new temporary electronic reporting waiver by DEMLR.
 Approved electronic reporting waivers are not transferrable.
 Only permittees with an approved reporting waiver request may submit monitoring data and reports on paper to DEMLR for the period that the approved reporting waiver request is effective.

-Information on eDMR and the application for a temporary electronic reporting waiver are found on the following web page: https://www.deq.nc.gov/about/divisions/energy-mineral-and-land-resources/stormwater/stormwater-program/npdes-industrial-program/stormwater-electronic-discharge-monitoring-reports-edmr
+Information on eDMR and the application for a temporary electronic reporting waiver are found on the following web page: https://deq.nc.gov/about/divisions/water-resources/edmr